pdsteele/socialNetworksProject/README.md

 python proj-TransChungLu.py
 ```

 convertTwitter.py and priorityQueue.py are helper files.
 The former was for reformatting the original twitter dataset, and the latter implements a priority queue class used for the TCL program.

+generatedComparison.R, bestsComparison.R, and subsampleComparison.R generate the plots found in the graphics directory.

 =====================

 Thanks to the SNAP team (https://github.com/snap-stanford/snap) for an awesome library!

+Thanks for Sandia National Labs for the FRDG model paper (http://arxiv.org/pdf/1210.5288.pdf)!
+Special thanks to Tammy Kolda for helping clarify details necessary for the python implementation.

+Thanks to Pfeiffer-LaFond-Moreno-Neville for the TCL paper (http://arxiv.org/pdf/1202.4805v1.pdf)!

+Thanks to Anke van Zuylen for an awesome class on networks!